juren53/HST-Metadata/Notes/HST_PDB_Metadata_Tagging_Process.md

 ### Steps required before the tagging process

-Prior to the tagging process
+Before the tagging process can begin, the following steps must be completed:

 <p> - a CSV file must be generated from the PDB that contains the metadata to be embedded in the TIFF and JPEG images to be processed </p>
 <p> - JPEG images must be generated from the TIFF images </p>